How Does Copyright Work?

 If you haven’t registered your work with the Copyright Office and you want to avoid expensive lawsuits for online infringement cases, you can let DoNotPay help you with writing an efficient DMCA takedown notice.

-The form of a takedown notice is not fixed, but it must honor certain legal specifications.
-Our platform will save you from hours of online research and complicated legal vocabulary because DoNotPay can do it on your behalf in mere minutes:
+The form of a takedown notice is not fixed, but it must honor certain specifications.
+Our platform will save you from hours of online research and complicated vocabulary because DoNotPay can do it on your behalf in mere minutes:

 1. Set up your DoNotPay account in a